 As you might imagine, Rule and Weber have plenty of amazing tour stories between the two of them, and – among others – they shared some particularly amusing anecdotes about why, of all things, Eddie Van Halen was forced to stop throwing guitar picks into the crowd at Van Halen shows.

-At one point during a Van Halen tour, Eddie was told to stop throwing picks because, according to Rule “It [throwing the picks] incited a brawl [among the crowd].
-And so he agreed, and I think that’s when they started to sell the picks.”
+At one point during a Van Halen tour, Eddie was told to stop throwing picks because, according to Rule, “It [throwing the picks] incited a brawl [among the crowd].
+And so he agreed – and I think that’s when they started to sell the picks.”

 Aside from the thrill and bragging rights of having a piece of equipment held and used by one of rock's ultimate guitar heroes, fans were almost certainly motivated in their aggression by the picks' monetary value, a motivation Weber backed up with an amusing tour story of his own.

 “I got kind of potentially in hot water at one point during the ‘07 tour because I carried all of Ed’s picks with me on the bus,” Weber said.
-“They weren’t in my rig, they were in my bunk in a basically small overnight bag kind of a thing.”
+“They weren’t in my rig, they were in my bunk in basically a small overnight bag kind of a thing.”

-“Did you get caught bootlegging picks, Tom,?”
+“Did you get caught bootlegging picks, Tom?”
 White teased.

 “No,” Weber continued.
 “The thing was, they started showing up on eBay.
 And the first half of the tour we didn’t have a signature pick.
-But the second half of the tour these things start showing up on eBay and it’s like, ‘Okay…’"
+But, the second half of the tour, these things start showing up on eBay and it’s like, ‘Okay…’”

 “And I put those out on his mic stand so that he could pitch whatever he wanted to pitch at the time.
 And we never counted anything, he just said, ‘Line the mic stand with ‘em.’
 And I’d always get a stagehand, because the first thing that anybody was gonna do after a Van Halen show, stagehands are gonna go after Ed’s guitar picks on the mic stand.

-"So whoever I would pick when we loaded in I’d say, “Okay, come and find me before the show’s over.’
+“So whoever I would pick when we loaded in I’d say, ‘Okay, come and find me before the show’s over.’
 And then when they’d come and find me I’d say, ‘The first thing that you do when the lights go off after the show, you go up on that stage, you bring me Ed’s microphone stand with all the picks attached, don’t let anybody take ‘em.
-And I’ll take care of you guitar picks-wise from there.’
+And I’ll take care of you, guitar picks-wise, from there.’

 “Well, at one point it was brought to my attention that management was seeing these things being sold on eBay for three, four, five, $600 apiece,” Weber said.

 “This goes on and I’m kind of suspect.
 This isn’t good.
-And one day I’m day I’m sitting at dinner in catering and one of the video guys comes up to me and says, ‘I know where your guitar picks are going.’
+And one day I’m sitting at dinner in catering and one of the video guys comes up to me and says, ‘I know where your guitar picks are going.’

 Weber went on to explain the answer to the mystery.